GIGA-AnimalGenomics-BLV/Public/PIC/R/README.md

 |M00991:68:000000000-AU82H:1:1101:18425…|83|chr10|1|-|-33|NA|TRUE|FALSE|0|1|10614746|TRUE|chr10:106147…|AAATGGAC|LTR3|
 |M00991:68:000000000-AU82H:1:1110:17539…|83|chr10|33|-|-33|NA|TRUE|FALSE|0|1|11813053|TRUE|chr10:118130…|ACCTGAAA|LTR3|

-* ``exactPosition`` corresponds to the viral-host junction.
+* ``exactPosition`` corresponds to the virus-host junction.

 #### 2.2.
 Collapse reads into IS:

-Reads sharing the same viral-host junction are regrouped as IS.
+Reads sharing the same virus-host junction are grouped as IS.
 The exact IS is called using the STRINGENT reads (i.e., proper pairs and MAPQ > ``mapq.val``).
-We currently uses MAPQ = 33.
+We currently use MAPQ = 33.

-The actual IS abundance is called using the STRINGENT reads:
+The  IS abundance is called using the STRINGENT reads:

 * **RAW ABUNDANCE:** All the reads are used.
-* **FILTERED ABUNDANCE:** PCR duplicates are removed by collapsing reads displaying the exact same random tags and shear sites.
+* **FILTERED ABUNDANCE:** PCR duplicates are removed by collapsing reads that show the same random tag and the same shear site.

-Although we only use the abundance called with the STRINGENT reads, we define two additional abundance categories for debugging purposes:
+Although we only use the abundance called with the STRINGENT reads, we define two additional types of abundance for debugging purposes:

 1. **PROPER-PAIRS:** Abundance is called with the reads in proper pairs with a MAPQ > 3.
 2. **ALL:** Abundance is called with all the reads that could support the IS.

-These two categories are added to the final IS table and can be used to fine-tune the MAPQ parameters.
+These two types are added to the final IS table and can be used to fine-tune the MAPQ parameters.

 #### 2.3.
-Close IS are regrouped:
+Nearby IS are grouped:

-The same proviral insertion can sometimes be identified by several reads displaying slightly different viral-host junctions, (i.e., due to sequencing or mapping errors).
-To account for such errors, we regroup IS located within ``mapgap`` up/downstream window (i.e., 75 bp).
+The same proviral insertion site is sometimes be identified by multiple reads each displaying slightly different virus-host junctions, (i.e., due to sequencing or mapping errors).
+To account for such errors, we group IS located within ``mapgap`` up/downstream window (i.e., 75 bp).

 The position supported by the highest number of reads is returned as the IS.
 All the reads are summed to compute the IS abundance.